jonasrdl/bookmark-sync/README.md

 2. The destination bookmarks are read from the destination browser.
 3. The bookmarks are merged, and duplicates are eliminated.
 4. The merged bookmarks are written back to the destination browser.

+### Listing Available Profiles
+You can use the `list-profiles` command to list available profiles for a specific browser.
+Please note that listing Chromium profiles is **currently** not supported in the current version due to limitations.
+Chromium will follow in the future.

+`bookmark-sync list-profiles --browser=firefox`
+This command will list all available profiles for Firefox browser.

 ### Contributing
 Contributions are welcome!
 If you'd like to contribute to Bookmark Sync, please follow these steps: